On Uncertainty Calibration for Equivariant Functions: Background

-The prediction definition is clear in that it represents the expected center of the Student t's distribution used to fit the data.
-Aleatoric uncertainty represents the uncertainty in $P(Y|X)$, whereas the epistemic uncertainty represents uncertainty in the predictive law (the model).
+The prediction definition is clear in that it represents the expected mean of the Student's t distribution used to fit the data.
+Aleatoric uncertainty represents the uncertainty in $P(y|x)$, whereas the epistemic uncertainty represents uncertainty in the predictive law (the model).
 Practically, aleatoric uncertainty can be understood as the irreducible uncertainty due to inherent stochasticity in the data.
 In contrast, epistemic uncertainty is reducible uncertainty due to finite data, features, or misspecification.
 It vanishes in the limit of perfect knowledge and correct model class.

 With some slight abuse of notation, we may abbreviate these as $\sigma^2_{\text{aleatoric}} = \mathbb{E}[\sigma^2]$ and $\sigma^2_{\text{epistemic}} = \text{Var}[\mu]$.
 Some works take these uncertainties to be addititive.
 That is, the model will predict $\gamma \pm \sigma^2_{\text{aleatoric}} \pm \sigma^2_{\text{epistemic}}$.
-See \cite{freedman2024status} and \cite{berman2025softclusteringcorrelationestimators} for examples where this is done in different scientific domains.
+See \cite{freedman2025status} and \cite{berman2025soft} for examples where this is done in different scientific domains.
 We do not assume these uncertainties to be additive in this work.